 It’s 9:15 am in Monterey and the morning fog has already enveloped the downtown area.
 Mist hangs heavy on the windows of every house below the Presidio.
 In one of those houses I’m clutching a cup of coffee, talking on the phone to one of hip hops most overlooked up and comers.
 Of course, Jords knows this.
 He’s well aware of his “slept on” status, and while the young South London rapper is human like the rest of us, he somehow finds a way to put aside the frustration that comes along with building a career in music.
 He’s discovered a way to distance himself and see the big picture.
-Unlike most of us, Jords has perspective and self-awareness, two things that make him a real standout in an industry that turns most artists into either diamond or dust.
+Unlike most of us, Jords has perspective and self-awareness, two things that make him a real standout in an industry that turns most artists into either diamonds or dust.

 As with any interview, our conversation moved from introductions and pleasantries right into his recent release.
-After the Ends, his latest EP in a trilogy of projects is much more than just the bookend on a successful trio.
+After the Ends, his latest EP in a trilogy of projects, is much more than just the bookend on a successful trio.
 Rather, After the Ends is the final brick in a pathway forward.
 “I feel a lot more free to whatever I feel like making…Even when I made Before You Begin, I knew I had to make After the Ends.
 But now that I’ve made After the Ends, I feel like I can make anything.
 Anything is possible.”

 No wonder, then, when our conversation moves to his place in the UK hip-hop scene, Jords is keen to cite Good Kid M.A.A.D City as a guide.
 “When you look at GKMC, that’s such a timeless body of work, you see it as a moment in time.
 That’s what I want all my music to be.”
 But, everybody wants to be like Kendrick, right?
 The guy is at the top of the totem pole these days.
 Drake may have the numbers, but Kendrick has the universal love.
 So what makes Jords different from any other aspiring artist?
 Honestly, it’s his self-awareness.